What Happens When an LLC Member Dies? (In-Depth Guide)

 Can You Inherit a Single-Member LLC?

-The answer to this question depends on whether you can inherit a member interest in an LLC when there is no will.
+Whether you can inherit a sole-member LLC depends on whether you can inherit a member's interest in an LLC when there is no will.

 It also depends on the operating agreement of the single-member LLC (SMLLC) since it can be designed to prevent member interest inheritance.